Sigmadex/sSDEX-Claim/README.md

 * User interacts with claim bot interface using a referral wallet address that has already made a claim: eg. `https://claim.sigmadex.org/ref=0xf289752B420e10444f0d271267192a1e824977cd`
 * User interface displays the amount which can be claimed (100 sSDEX)
-* User confirms with metamask the amount claimable, bot collects a small fixed amount for gas
+* User confirms with metamask the amount claimable
 * Referred user gets credited 100 sSDEX and referral user receives 10 sSDEX

 ### Other requirements